Filter

 This space indicates the unique STP account designated to the lot for making payments:

-The amortization table shows the payment plan, where you can see the established payment date, the number of paid or outstanding installments, and the corresponding month:
+The amortization table shows the payment plan, where you can see the due date for each scheduled payment, as well as the number of installments paid and those remaining.

 In the cash flow, the payments credited to the lot's balance are shown.